 However, it's still only in the early stages of development.
 While the Cardano team are currently working on launching its virtual machine, smart contracts capability and a host of other features, its competitors will also be getting their own houses in order.
 Most notably, Ethereum will be working on scaling solutions to improve transaction processing times, and the progress it makes in this area could have a big impact on the price of Cardano.

-The bottom line with Cardano and its ADA cryptocurrency is that it’s still very early days.
-While it’s a platform with plenty of promise and potential, that promise and potential is still some way off from being fully realised.
-It’s also far from the only exciting project with lofty goals, and predicting which platforms will achieve widespread adoption and which will struggle for relevance is extremely difficult.
+The bottom line with Cardano and its ADA cryptocurrency is that it's still very new.
+While it's a platform with plenty of promise and potential, that promise and potential is some way off from being fully realized.
+It's also far from the only exciting project with lofty goals, and predicting which platforms will achieve widespread adoption and which will struggle for relevance is extremely difficult.